vmassuchetto/wp-diagram/readme.txt

 ) );

 Go to the `Positioning` menu in the admin interface and schedule the posts.
+1. Click in `Add New Schedulling` and select a date.
+The posts you will schedule will be displayed only from this date and on.
+2. Search the posts you want to add to this schedulling.
+3. If desired, change the order by dragging and dropping the posts.
+You can also change the post title and excerpt for this schedulling.

 Then, in your templates just use `wp_diagram_get_query( 'position_id' )` to call the scheduled posts: